 Now you have an even more efficient group of online workers that can run without your interference.
 You get to stay focus on building the business while the operations are handled by workers.

 Mistake #8: Not Fully Integrating Online Workers into Your Company

 As I’ve said throughout this book, most online workers are always seeking new opportunities and may end up working for hundreds of clients over the period of one year.

 Online workers are extremely accustomed to short term contracts, but most come from a professional background where they were working for a company for a long period of time.
 They decided to move into online freelancing for the convenience of their family or because they saw a better opportunity to pursue their career goals.

 So what am I getting at?

-If you are of this mindset, you are committing our most common mistake #8…not fully integrating your online workers into your business.
+If you are of this mindset, you are committing our most common mistake #8…not fully integrating online workers into your business.

 What Online Workers Care Most About

-As we hired, fired, and built an ultimate online team of over 30 individuals, we realized what was most important to the people that we were hiring.
+As we hired, fired, and built an ultimate online group of over 30 individuals, we realized what was most important to the people that we were hiring.
 It can be broken down into three simple themes: